-John C. Koss is recognized for creating the stereophone industry with the first SP3 stereophone in 1958.
-The Company regularly applies for registration of its trademarks in many countries around the world in which it does business, and over the years the Company has had numerous trademarks registered and patents issued in countries in North America, South America, Asia, Europe, Africa, and Australia.
-The Company currently has approximately 394 trademarks registered in 87 countries around the world and patents in 26 countries.
+John C. Koss is recognized for creating the stereo headphone industry with the first SP3 stereo headphone in 1958.
+The Company regularly applies for registration of its trademarks in many countries around the world, and over the years the Company has had numerous trademarks registered and patents issued in North America, South America, Asia, Europe, Africa, and Australia.
+The Company currently has approximately 441 trademarks registered in 90 countries around the world and patents in 29 countries.
 The Company has trademarks to protect the brand name, Koss, and its logo on its products.
 These trademarks are maintained throughout the countries in which the Company sells its products.
 The Company also holds many design patents that protect the unique visual appearance of some of its products.
 These trademarks and patents are important to differentiate the Company from its competitors.
 Certain of the Company's trademarks are of material value and importance to the conduct of its business.
 The Company considers protection of its proprietary developments important; however, the Company's business is not, in the opinion of management, materially dependent upon any single trademark or patent.
-During the year ended June 30, 2010, the Company took steps to update and monitor its patents and trademarks to protect its intellectual property around the world.
+During the year ended June 30, 2011, the Company took steps to update and monitor its patents and trademarks to protect its intellectual property around the world.